polimi-ispl/2024-music-plc-challenge/README.md

 The packet traces used to create the blind test set were repurposed from the INTERSPEECH 2022 Audio Deep Packet Loss Concealment Challenge ([GitHub](https://github.com/microsoft/PLC-Challenge)).

 Said traces are divided into three subsets according to the maximum burst loss length:
--	**Subset 1.** Bursts of up to 6 consecutive packets
+-	**Subset 1.** Bursts of up to 6 consecutive packets.
--	**Subset 2.** Bursts of 6 to 16 consecutive packets
+-	**Subset 2.** Bursts of 6 to 16 consecutive packets.
--	**Subset 3.** Bursts of 16 to 50 consecutive packets
+-	**Subset 3.** Bursts of 16 to 50 consecutive packets.

-We sample packet traces from subset 1 (with high probability) and subset 2 (with low probability).
-We do not sample traces from subset 3.
+We sample packet traces from Subset 1 (with high probability) and Subset 2 (with low probability).
+We do not sample traces from Subset 3.

 The resulting packet traces will be made available in txt format along with the corresponding degraded audio clips.
 In practice, such a degradation consists of filling the missing packets with zeros in the waveform domain.